dieterichelizabeth/horiseon-accessibility-refactoring/README.md

 To complete this, I pulled source code from [Course Repo](https://github.com/the-Coding-Boot-Camp-at-UT/UTA-VIRT-BO-FSF-PT-12-2021-U-B), reviewed and added semantic elements to the HTML.
 This code also has alt text next to the images as descriptions for audio listeners.
 I restructured the stylesheet to group similar elements and included comments for easier access/understanding for future development.
 Lastly, I fixed the broken link to "Search Engine Optimization".

-## You can view the latest

-INSERT LINK TO HOMEPAGE OF PROJECT!!

 ## Used For

 This project is a challenge/portfolio piece.
 For review of